JamisonCrawford/cnydata/index.md

 ## Welcome to CNY Community Data

-CNYCF is devoted to cultivating a culture of data sharing and data-driven decision-making among social sector organizations throughout the Central New York Region.
+CNYCF is devoted to cultivating a culture of data sharing and data-driven decision-making among social sector organizations throughout Central New York.

 ### Meeting Times & Locations